i-love-coffee-i-love-tea/audogombleed.sh/README.md

 per command (or a big hardcoded function).
 If you change a parameter, you have to update the completion code too.

-Audogombleed takes a **declarative approach**: everything lives in a config file.
+Derakht takes a **declarative approach**: everything lives in a config file.
 Add, remove, or restructure commands by editing text.
 No shell functions to maintain.